archlinux/aur/README.md

 how can I filter directory content during provisioning?
 * use `ProvisionInitrdPath=/target-folder glob=*.example`

-how can I provision optional file?
+how can I provision optional folder or file?
 * use `ProvisionInitrdPath=/target-file source=/source-file optional=yes`

+how can I relocate folder during provisioning?
+* not implemented